wp-plugins/flash-album-gallery/readme.txt

 Music/Video Player: Each instance (player copy) can play different file.
 All instances are connected between, so as soon as one start playing the previous is stopped automatically.
 Playlists also available.

 * iPhone, iPad, Android, Blackberry 6 and Desktop friendly photo gallery, SEO optimized.
-* Full-screen mobile friendly slideshow with touch controls.
-Uses [PhotoSwipe library](http://www.photoswipe.com/)
+* Full-screen mobile friendly slideshow with touch controls (optional, if set [PhotoSwipe library](http://www.photoswipe.com/) script for alternative gallery)
 * New: cool widgets for Banner Rotator, Photo Gallery and Video Gallery.

 Added: GRAND Pages - Full Window Gallery Template.
 Now you can display your image gallery in full window separate page (gallery template).
 [View Demo 1](http://photogallerycreator.com/flagallery/grand-pages-full-window-gallery-template/), [View Demo 2](http://photogallerycreator.com/flagallery/3d-sphere-v2-0-full-window-mode/)